 The gender change for the reporter causes the signal-man to awkwardly use “it” instead of a male pronoun to describe a figure he has seen, forshadowing what is a powerful variation on the original ending.

-Moorehead plays a fine reporter, insisting it will take several visits to complete her story, later providing a strong voice of reason arguing with the man about the things he has seen and heard.
+Moorehead also plays a fine reporter, insisting it will take several visits to complete her story, later providing a strong voice of reason arguing with the man about the things he has seen and heard.
 But this is “Suspense,” and nothing is certain but the Auto-Lite sparkplug commercials.

 Wikipedia’s page about Dickens’ story reports various broadcast adaptations: